ld-agent/ld-agent-spec/PLUGIN_SPECIFICATION.md

 **Version 1.0**

-## Overview

-**ld-agent** is a dynamic linker for agentic systems - think `ld-so` but for AI capabilities instead of shared libraries.
-Just as `ld-so` discovers, loads, and links shared objects at runtime to create executable programs, ld-agent discovers, loads, and links agentic capabilities at runtime to create composable AI systems.

-Like traditional dynamic linkers, ld-agent:
-- **Discovers capabilities** at runtime from standardized locations
-- **Resolves dependencies** and validates compatibility
-- **Loads modules** into the runtime namespace
-- **Links symbols** (AI tools/functions) for execution
-- **Manages the runtime environment** for loaded capabilities

 This specification defines the standard interface that all ld-agent plugins must implement across all supported languages (Python, Go, TypeScript/JavaScript).

 ## Plugin Structure